VibeFlow-AI/Team-13/README.md

 ## Test Accounts for Quick Login

 The application includes quick login functionality for development and testing purposes.
-On the login page, you'll see "Quick Login" buttons to easily fill in credentials for either a mentor or mentee account.
+On the login page, you'll see "Quick Login" buttons to instantly sign in as either a mentor or mentee for testing.

 ### Available Test Accounts